travelmarx/scrapbook101core/docbuild/articles/item-document.md

     </p>
     </dd>
     <dt>location</dt>
-    <dd>This field is a friendly name of the location that is relevant for the {{site.sn}} item.
+    <dd>This field is a friendly name of the location that is relevant for the Scrapbook101core item.
 It is not required but is helpful.
 It is important to be consistent with how you enter values to make searching easier.
     <p class="inset">
         <u>Default</u>: <i>null</i>
         <br/>